Taco Soup

 Instructions

-• Heat 1 tablespoon olive oil over medium heat in a Dutch oven or soup pot.
+• Brown Beef: Heat 1 tablespoon olive oil over medium heat in a large Dutch oven or soup pot.
 Brown the meat with onions until meat is cooked.
-Add all spices/seasonings, red bell pepper and garlic.
-Sprinkle in flour and cook, stirring constantly for 3 minutes.
+Add all spices/seasonings and cook for 1 minute.

 Video